rbernalop/spring-cloud-skeleton/README.md

 Other functionalities that are included in this project are:
-- [Docker🐋](https://www.docker.com/) support for all the services integrated with Maven, so you can build your images locally with the command `mvn clean package -P build-docker-image` and push them to a Docker registry with the command `mvn clean package -P push-docker-image`.
+- [Docker🐋](https://www.docker.com/) support for all the services integrated with Maven, so you can build your images locally with the command `mvn clean package -P build-docker-image -Ddocker.username={your_name}` and push them to a Docker registry with the command `mvn clean package -P push-docker-image -Ddocker.username={your_name}`.

-⚠️ **Note:** You need to
-set the `docker.username` property in the [pom.xml](pom.xml) file to be able to push the images to a Docker registry.
-Also, previously you need to login to the Docker registry with the command `docker login` :)
-- GitHub Actions which will automatically check that tests are passing when trying to merge a pull request and also will build and push the Docker images when on every push to the master branch.
+- GitHub Actions which will automatically check that tests are passing when trying to merge a pull request and also will build and push the Docker images when on every push to the master branch. ⚠️ **Note:** You need to set the following secrets
-⚠️ **Note:** You need to set the following secrets in the GitHub repository settings:
+- in the GitHub repository settings:
   - `DISCORD_URL`: URL of the Discord webhook to send the notifications.
   - `DOCKER_USERNAME`: Username of the Docker registry.
   - `DOCKER_HUB_PASSWORD`: Password of the Docker registry.